AI-Powered Sales Enablement Automation: Wins, Risks, and ROI Lies

 No, AI isn’t coming for all your jobs (yet)

 The bots aren’t storming the office—at least, not the way doom prophets claim.
 Research indicates that while automation is reshaping roles, it’s also spawning entire new categories of work.
-“I’ve seen AI create new roles we never imagined,” says Priya, a sales enablement lead (illustrative quote based on Salesforce, 2024).
+“I’ve seen AI create new roles we never imagined,” says Priya, a sales enablement lead (quote based on Salesforce, 2024).
 The paradox?
 AI clears away busywork, giving humans more time for strategy, creativity, and relationship building.

 The human + AI paradox: collaboration or competition?